Puyo Puyo merchandise at Mini Stop convenience stores

 Your powerups max out at the 3rd level, in which you shoot five ways.
 There are no bombs, but only a dash that can allow you to dodge bullets (however it’s not as easy as you’d think).

-A fan/doujin R-Type game on the Megadrive!
+Mega R-Type: a fan/doujin R-Type game on the Megadrive!

 Last night I played the demo of the fan/doujin port of R-Type on the Megadrive that shmuppers were deprived of back in the day!
 The Master System and PC Engine got ports of R-Type, but not the Megadrive… until now!
 It’s actually not a “port” per se, as it is being built ground-up by an Italian family guy living in China who goes by “TheRoboz” on YouTube.
 The MD-generated music is fantastic!
 I paid for the demo rom and gave it a shot.
 You go from stage 1 to stages I’ve never gotten to before.
 The game isn’t complete and it seems to be a bit too liberal with the 1UPs for some reason.
 You can play as the standard R-9 Arrowhead, but also the “Leo Prototype.”
 Don’t get too excited about the Leo though… it doesn’t have the dual force orbs that R-Type Leo has, but rather no force orb and each powerup gives you the instant special weapons.
 You can shoot the powerups to change their color, like a Cotton game does.
 It’s definitely the Leo though, as you can tell by the sprites that it’s a rendering of the ship from R-Type Leo, but on the Megadrive.
 Neat gimmick, but I think I prefer having the force orb.